haskins-io/SwiftUiCalendarKit/README.md

 ### CKCompactDay

 This shows all the events for a selected date.
-Best used on an iPhone
+Best used on an iPhone.

+Swiping Left or Right on the timeline will change the date.

 <img src="https://github.com/haskins-io/SwiftUiCalendarKit/blob/main/Screenshots/CKCompactDay.png" width="300"/>

 ### CKCompactWeek

 This shows all the events for a selected week.
 This only shows a single timeline and you select the date you want from the top.
 Best used on an iPhone

+Swiping Left or Right on the week will change it.

 <img src="https://github.com/Haskins-io/SwiftUiCalendarKit/blob/main/Screenshots/CKCompactWeek.png" width="300"/>